On-site assessment at Wembley Stadium for the NVQ Level 2 Spectator Safety with Hurak

 What Is the Level 2 Certificate in Spectator Safety?

-The NVQ Level 2 Certificate in Spectator Safety is a regulated, work-based qualification that develops the practical skills stewards need to work safely at stadiums, arenas and live events.
-You’ll build confidence in crowd management, communication, customer service and incident response so you can operate effectively under supervision.
-Learning starts with online theory, then moves to on-site assessments in one of London’s major football stadiums, where an assessor observes your practice, reviews your portfolio and signs you off when you meet the standard.
+The NVQ Level 2 Certificate in Spectator Safety is a regulated, work-based qualification that develops the practical skills stewards need to work safely at stadiums, arenas, and live events.
+You’ll build confidence in crowd management, communication, customer service, and incident response so you can operate effectively under supervision.
+Learning starts with classroom-based theory, then moves to on-site assessments in one of London’s major football stadiums, where an assessor observes your practice, reviews your portfolio, and signs you off when you meet the standard.

 Who It’s For